-The Council currently holds two long term investments which generate annual investment income as noted below, and will in 2021/22 hold an investment in the District Heat Network Company.
+The Council currently holds long term investments which generate annual investment income as noted below:

-Clydebank Property Company

-Previously known as Clydebank Rebuilt this was a pathfinder urban regeneration organisation, limited by guarantee and included a commercial letting company (industrial units) and a registered charity (the Titan Trust).
-On 11 August 2014, following the transfer of the Titan Crane to the Property Company, the Council bought the commercial letting company with a view to continuing its regeneration objective.

-Hub West Scotland
+- Clydebank Property Company Previously known as Clydebank Rebuilt this was a pathfinder urban regeneration organisation, limited by guarantee and included a commercial letting company (industrial units) and a registered charity (the Titan Trust).
+On 11 August 2014, following the transfer of the Titan Crane to the Property Company, the Council bought the commercial letting company with a view to continuing its regeneration objective. - Hub West Scotland